 Public Involvement Plan

 The New Bern Area Metropolitan Planning Organization (NBAMPO) was established in 2013 as a result of the 2010 decennial Census.
-The Federal Surface Transportation Assistance Act of 1973 states that any Urbanized Area (UZA) with a population greater than 50,000 is designated as an MPO.
+The Federal-Aid Highway Act of 1962 states that any Urbanized Area (UZA) with a population greater than 50,000 is designated as an MPO.
 The Census Bureau establishes UZA boundaries.
-In addition to meeting all the federal requirements for an urbanized area, MPOs are responsible for Transportation improvement Program (TIP) project selection, and are subject to a comprehensive Federal review of their planning processes.
+In addition to meeting all the federal requirements for an urbanized area, MPOs are responsible for Transportation Improvement Program (TIP) project selection, and are subject to a comprehensive Federal review of their planning processes.

 The New Bern Area MPO is located in Eastern North Carolina along the Neuse and Trent Rivers and includes the Town of Bridgeton, City of New Bern, urban areas of Craven County, Town of River Bend and Town of Trent Woods.
 According to the 2010 Census, the New Bern Urbanized Area population was 51,503.
-NBAMPO is governed by two committees; the Transportation Advisory Committee (TAC), the Technical Coordinating Committee (TCC), a Citizen Advisory Committee (CAC) is currently being formed.
+NBAMPO is governed by two committees; the Transportation Advisory Committee (TAC) and the Technical Coordinating Committee (TCC).

 The NBAMPO strives to ensure an open transportation planning process where the free exchange of ideas and information and the opportunity for early and continuous input from interested parties can take place in an effective manner.
 The purpose of this plan is to outline the public participation process required for successful completion, adoption and implementation of the NBAMPO plans and programs.